Our approach to sustainable palm oil

 ‘Physically certified’ palm oil means sustainable palm oil that is certified through either the Roundtable on Sustainable Palm Oil’s (RSPO) Mass Balance or Segregated certification standards, or an equivalent standard that is independently verified by a third party.

 Mass balance means physically certified palm oil that has been mixed with uncertified palm oil at any stage in the supply chain, provided that volumes of certified palm oil are administratively monitored and controlled throughout the supply chain.

 Segregated palm oil is physically certified palm oil that has been kept separate from uncertified palm oil throughout the supply chain.

 For more information about certification and the RSPO see www.rspo.org.

 Our direct suppliers are crucial partners and working closely with them has helped us make significant progress towards our targets.
 For details of our continuing work with suppliers, see Engaging our palm oil suppliers.

-We're developing and trialling programmes that support the inclusion of smallholders in sustainable supply chains, with a number of programmes running with independent smallholder groups and through jurisdictional approaches.
+We're developing and trialling programmes that support the inclusion and certification of smallholders in sustainable supply chains, with a number of programmes running with independent smallholder groups and through jurisdictional approaches.

 For details of our approach and progress, see The importance of smallholders.